What is the most general class of quasiprobabilities of work?: Work statistics

 which needs to be satisfied for arbitrary $\Pi_i$ and $\Pi'_k$, then $a_{ik}+b_{ik}=0$, $c_{ii}=0$ and $d_{ijk}=0$.
 We note that if $w(\epsilon_i,\cdots)$ is a linear function of the eigenvalues, then $f_{ijk}=0$.
 In particular, if it is linear then if $H(t) \to \lambda H(t)$ we get $w(\epsilon_i,\cdots) \to \lambda w(\epsilon_i,\cdots)$ and so $w \to \lambda w$.
 Furthermore, if $H(t) \to H(t) + e(t)$ where $e(t)$ is a c-number, we have $w\to w + e(\tau)-e(0)$, which are reasonable features of the work $w$.
 Anyway, if it is non-linear there are other possible choices, for instance $a_{ik}\propto\epsilon_i^2$ and $c_{ij}=0$.
 It is clear that to fix $f_{ijk}$ we have to consider a further condition.
 We find that $f_{ijk}=0$ if we require that (W3) the work second moment is

 If $f_{ijk}=0$, the most general quasiprobability reads

-since any other quasiprobability can be obtained as a convex combination of quasiprobabilities $p_q(w)$ with different $q$.
-Thus, all these quasiprobabilities form the most general class of quasiprobabilities having the form of Eq.~\eqref{eq p} and satisfying the conditions about the reproduction of the two-projective-measurement scheme (W1), the average (W2) and the second moment (W3).
-We note that the quasiprobability $p_q(w)$ has been introduced in Ref.~\cite{francica22}, where its relation with the initial quantum coherence has been investigated, and fluctuation relations have been derived.
+and all these quasiprobabilities $p_q(w)$ form the class of quasiprobabilities having the form of Eq.~\eqref{eq p} and satisfying the conditions about the reproduction of the two-projective-measurement scheme (W1), the average (W2) and the second moment (W3).
+In particular, an affine combination of quasiprobabilities $p_q(w)$ with different $q$ still satisfies the conditions (W1), (W2) and (W3).
+We note that the quasiprobability $p_q(w)$ has been introduced in Ref.~\cite{francica22}, where its relation with the initial quantum coherence has been investigated and fluctuation relations have been derived.
 In contrast, if we do not require that the condition (W1) is satisfied, the number of events in Eq.~\eqref{eq p} is arbitrary, since always exists a function $w(\epsilon_i,\cdots)$ such that the condition (W2) is satisfied.
 For instance, we can consider the linear function $w(\epsilon_i,\cdots) = q'_1 \epsilon'_k + \cdots - q_1 \epsilon_i-\cdots$, where $q_1+q_2+\cdots = q'_1+q'_2+\cdots = 1$.

 In the end, it is interesting to note that a quasiprobability having the form of Eq.~\eqref{eq p} is achieved from the condition (W2) by considering

 where $X_{i\cdots}$ is a product of projectors, for instance $X_{ik} = \Pi'_k \Pi_i$ or $X_{iki}=\Pi_i\Pi'_k \Pi_i$.
 In the following we aim to prove that the condition (W2) prohibits repetitions of the projectors in the product, e.g., we cannot have $X_{iki}$.